kkasperczyk-no/connectedhomeip/examples/lock-app/nrfconnect/README.md

 > **Note**:
 >
-> There are two types of Device Firmware Upgrade modes that are single-image DFU
+> There are two types of Device Firmware Upgrade modes: single-image DFU
 > and multi-image DFU.
-Single-image mode supports upgrading only one firmware image
+Single-image mode supports upgrading only one firmware image,
-> that is application image and should be used for single-core nRF52840 DK device.
+> the application image, and should be used for single-core nRF52840 DK devices.
-> Multi-image mode allows to upgrade more firmware images and is suitable to upgrade
+> Multi-image mode allows to upgrade more firmware images and is suitable for upgrading
-> application core and network core firmware in two-cores nRF5340 DK device.
+> the application core and network core firmware in two-core nRF5340 DK devices.

 #### Changing Device Firmware Upgrade configuration

-To change the default DFU configuration, edit the `overlay-single_image_dfu_support.conf` or `overlay-multi_image_dfu_support.conf` overlay files depending on whether build target device supports multi-image DFU (nRF5340 DK) or single-image DFU (nRF52840 DK).
+To change the default DFU configuration, edit the `overlay-single_image_dfu_support.conf` or `overlay-multi_image_dfu_support.conf` overlay files depending on whether the build target device supports multi-image DFU (nRF5340 DK) or single-image DFU (nRF52840 DK).
 The files are located in the `config/nrfconnect/app` directory.
 You can also define the desired options in your example's `prj.conf` file.